bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 ## Competition Rounds
 The competition will be split into two rounds:
-* The first round challenges contestants to optimize the transportation network of a small fictitious city: Sioux Faux
+* The first round of the Uber Prize (and the one and only round of the Uber 2019 ML Hackathon), challenges contestants to optimize the transportation network of a small fictitious city: Sioux Faux
 * The second round will require contestants to apply their optimization algorithms to a real city, which will be announced prior to the launch of the Uber Prize.

 ## How do I get started?